 Day 4: The Ring of Kerry

 Today we have pre-booked a Ring of Kerry bus tour for you.
-On your tour discover landscapes of magnificent beauty alongside the backdrop of the grand MacGillycuddy Reeks mountain range, rivers and stunning rolling countryside.
+On your tour discover landscapes of magnificent beauty alongside the backdrop of the grand MacGillycuddy Reeks mountain range, rivers, and stunning rolling countryside.
 Along the way, you will encounter larger bustling towns to the more traditional quaint Irish villages.
-Visit such places as the popular Glenbeigh which holds the famous Kerry Bog Village, a cluster of reconstructed cottages dating back to the 1800’s, Cahersiveen, the principal town of the peninsula and Sneem with its brightly colorful painted buildings and quaint village green.
-Return to Killarney via Ladies View, a famous stopping point to view the three Lakes of Killarney in all of their splendour.
+Visit such places as the popular Glenbeigh which holds the famous Kerry Bog Village, a cluster of reconstructed cottages dating back to the 1800s, Cahersiveen, the principal town of the peninsula and Sneem with its brightly colorful painted buildings and quaint village green.
+Return to Killarney via Ladies View, a famous stopping point to view the three Lakes of Killarney in all of their splendor.

 Day 5: The Dingle Peninsula

 This morning hop on the coach to do a comprehensive day tour of the Dingle Peninsula which offers some of Ireland’s best scenery and stunning views.
 The Dingle Peninsula or the Corca Dhuibhne as it is named in our native tongue is believed to have more than 2000 ancient monuments, the locals here speak fluent Irish and the town is well known for its fantastic traditional music and dance culture.
-On your travels you will discover Dingle Town with its brightly coloured shops and Slea head, is known to be the most westerly point in Europe and has astonishingly beautiful view especially of the nearby Blasket Islands.
+On your travels, you will discover Dingle Town with its brightly colored shops and Slea head, is known to be the most westerly point in Europe and has astonishingly beautiful view especially of the nearby Blasket Islands.
 Your tour also takes in the countryside where David Lean filmed ‘Ryan’s Daughter’ and scenes for the film ‘Far and Away’.

 Day 6: Killarney to Galway by Rail

 Set off early this morning and take a scenic train journey from Killarney to Galway.
-Galway is the principle city of the West of Ireland and a lively University City.
+Galway is the principal city of the West of Ireland and a lively University City.
 In fact, Galway is often referred to as Ireland’s Festival and cultural capital due to the frequent festivals that the city holds.
-Due to its compact size, the city can be explored easily and you will find many bars to quench your thirst as well as many great restaurants with an excellent food offering.
+Due to its compact size, the city can be explored easily, and you will find many bars to quench your thirst as well as many great restaurants with an excellent food offering.
 We recommend that you also take a stroll down Shop Street where on any given day you are sure to find a variety of buskers and other street performers.
-Shop Street contains Galway's best preserved ancient buildings, Lynch's Castle and numerous old brick buildings, bright storefronts and a selection of excellent shops.
+Shop Street contains Galway's best-preserved ancient buildings, Lynch's Castle and numerous old brick buildings, bright storefronts and a selection of excellent shops.

 Day 7: Inis Mór, Aran Islands Day Tour

 Depart early this morning for your journey to Inis Mór, the largest of the three the Aran Islands.
 Protected from outside influence due to their remote location, the Aran Islands display the old traditional Ireland that the rest of the country has largely left behind.
-Learn about the tradtitional Aran Jumper and traditional crafts such Basket Weaving.
+Learn about the traditional Aran Jumper and traditional crafts such as Basket Weaving.
 On Inis Mór, you will still find the horse and trap and hear the Gaelic language spoken as the first language.
 There are more than 50 different monuments of pre-Christian importance to be found on the islands, the most popular being the fort of Dun Aonghasa which stands against the cliff edge over the western part of the Aran Island.
 After a long day to explore the island at your leisure take the return ferry back to Rossaveal and the return shuttle back to Galway City.

 Day 8: Return to Dublin by Rail

 This morning check out of your hotel and travel back by rail back to Dublin City, arriving in time to take in some of its most famous visitor attractions.
-If the weather is nice you could decide to take in a walk in Dublin’s famous and popular ‘Stephen’s Green’ or check out the shops and cafes on Grafton Street, stopping like many people do to take a picture with Molly Malone, one of Dublin’s most famous statues.
-You may feel like learning more about Ireland’s political history by taking a trip to Leinster House where the current parliament sits or Dublin Castle which was once the seat of English rule from the 13th Century.
-Dublin Castle also houses the Chester Beatty Library which also displays manuscripts, prints, miniature paintings and early printed books from countries across Asia, the Middle East, North Africa and Europe.
+If the weather is nice you could decide to take in a walk-in Dublin’s famous and popular ‘Stephen’s Green’ or check out the shops and cafes on Grafton Street, stopping like many people do to take a picture with Molly Malone, one of Dublin’s most famous statues.
+You may feel like learning more about Ireland’s political history by taking a trip to Leinster House where the current parliament sits or Dublin Castle which was once the seat of English rule from the 13th-century.
+Dublin Castle also houses the Chester Beatty Library which also displays manuscripts, prints, miniature paintings and early printed books from countries across Asia, the Middle East, North Africa, and Europe.
 The Chapel Royal with its fine plaster decoration and carved oaks and galleries can also be visited at Dublin Castle.
-This evening, take another opportunity to check out Dublin’s traditional music and pub scene.
-The Cobblestone and the Auld Dubliner are famous establishments and many of our past customers have enjoyed a drink or two in Kehoe’s Bar, one of last great heritage pubs of Dublin, this pub retains much of its Victorian trappings leaving the visitor feeling like they have stepped back in time!
+This evening take another opportunity to check out Dublin’s traditional music and pub scene.
+The Cobblestone and the Auld Dubliner are famous establishments and many of our past customers have enjoyed a drink or two in Kehoe’s Bar, one of the last great heritage pubs of Dublin, this pub retains much of its Victorian trappings leaving the visitor feeling like they have stepped back in time!

 Day 9 & 10: Travel to Belfast by Rail & Belfast Sightseeing

 Travel from Dublin’s Connolly Station to Belfast by train & on arrival begin your Belfast City sightseeing trip.
 Today, the remnants of Belfast’s troubled past history make it an interesting destination for tourists from all over the world.
-First stop on your tour of Belfast might be Titanic Belfast, which is built on the site where the Titanic was originally constructed; galleries reconstruct scenes from Belfast at the time of its construction, the launch, the maiden voyage, the sinking and the aftermath of its voyage.
-The Belfast Murals is another must see in Belfast, these have become famous symbols of Northern Ireland, depicting the religious and political divisions.
+The first stop on your tour of Belfast might be Titanic Belfast, which is built on the site where the Titanic was originally constructed; galleries reconstruct scenes from Belfast at the time of its construction, the launch, the maiden voyage, the sinking and the aftermath of its voyage.
+The Belfast Murals is another must-see in Belfast, these have become famous symbols of Northern Ireland, depicting the religious and political divisions.
 The Crumlin Road Gaol is also well worth a visit, dating back to 1845 and closed in 1996.
-Tours of the prison tell the fascinating history of the site and the underground tunnel that connect the Gaol to the Crumlin Road Courthouse is an interesting feature.
+Tours of the prison tell the fascinating history of the site and the underground tunnel that connects the Gaol to the Crumlin Road Courthouse is an interesting feature.
 Tonight get out and about and discover Belfast’s pub scene, of great interest to many is the Crown Liquor Saloon, one of the most famous Victorian gin palaces which flourished in industrial cities, the saloon dates back to 1826, and its furnishings and fittings are authentic and fascinating.

 Day 11 & 12: Return to Dublin by Rail, Dublin City Sightseeing

-After travelling by train from Belfast to Dublin, use your Dublin sightseeing tickets to travel around Dublin city.
+After traveling by train from Belfast to Dublin, use your Dublin sightseeing tickets to travel around Dublin city.
 The Dublin sightseeing ticket lasts for two days and includes stops close to all of Dublin’s main and popular attractions including The National Museums, Trinity College and The Book of Kells, St Patrick’s Cathedral and Christchurch Cathedral.
 On one night of your time in Dublin, we would certainly recommend that you visit Dublin’s busy Temple Bar to check out its popular and famous traditional Irish music and vibrant nightlife!

 Day 13: End of Tour

-This morning, check out of your hotel for the journey home.
+This morning check out of your hotel for the journey home.

 |3* Hotels||4* Hotels||Combination|